mNeonGreen vs GFP

 mNeonGreen: A green fluorescent protein that is not a GFP variant

-Recently a new bright monomeric yellow-green fluorescent protein has been published, which is called mNeonGreen.
-This protein has already been frequently used for mainly microscopic applications in both wide-field microscopy and super-resolution microscopy.
+mNeon-Green is a new bright monomeric yellow-green fluorescent protein.
+It has already been frequently used for mainly microscopic applications in both wide-field microscopy and super-resolution microscopy.
 What is mNeonGreen all about?

 mNeonGreen vs. GFP – What are the differences?

-GFP has been originally isolated from jellyfish Aequorea Victoria.
-Frequently, it has been genetically modified to generate a large number of GFP variants (derivatives) with special spectral or functional properties.
+Green fluorescent protein (GFP) has been originally isolated from jellyfish Aequorea Victoria.
+Frequently, it has been genetically modified to generate a large number of GFP variants with special spectral or functional properties.
 The most common variant EGFP has an excitation peak at 488 nm and an emission peak at 509 nm.
 The filter settings of most microscopes are optimized for those wavelengths.
+Learn more about GFP here.

-mNeonGreen is not a variant of GFP.
+mNeonGreen is also a protein that is fluorescent in the green range, but it is not a variant of GFP.
 Instead, mNeonGreen is derived from the lancelet Branchiostoma lanceolatum multimeric yellow fluorescence protein.
-Hence, mNeonGreen is evolutionarily distant from jellyfish-derived fluorescent proteins.
-At sequence level, mNeonGreen shares just 20-25% sequence identity with common GFP derivatives:
+Hence, mNeonGreen is evolutionarily distant from jellyfish-derived GFP.
+At sequence level, mNeonGreen shares just 20-25% sequence identity with common EGFP:

 The mNeonGreen DNA sequence can be found here: https://www.ncbi.nlm.nih.gov/nuccore/KC295282.1 or https://www.ebi.ac.uk/ena/data/view/KC295282